-‘Vanderpump Rules’ Scheana Shay Reveals Valentine’s Day Plans After Divorce
+‘Vanderpump Rules’ Star Scheana Shay Reveals Valentine’s Day Plans After Divorce

 While fans will have to stay tuned into Vanderpump Rules as the season continues to see more of what led up to Scheana Shay’s divorce, her co-star, Jax Taylor, recently weighed in on her breakup, admitting that he wasn’t too surprised by the news.

 “I thought it would happen sooner.
 I kind of knew that Scheana and Shay was gonna end.
-I hate to say that because I love Scheana very much, and I do, I love Shay, I think he’s a great guy, but [they were] just polar opposite,” Jax Taylor told The Daily Dish last month.
+I hate to say that because I love Scheana very much, and I do, I love Shay, I think he’s a great guy, but [they were] just polar opposite,” Jax Taylor told the Daily Dish last month.
 “I feel like Scheana’s in a lot better place now.”

 “I think she just loved the idea of marriage so much that she just wanted to get married when there were so many red flags,” he continued.
 “She was in love, she wanted to get married, she thought [marrying] her high school sweetheart would be the thing to do, and it wasn’t.”